AGE - Aging Studies

 AGE 404.
 Psychology of Aging (3).

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Cross-listed as PSY 404.
-An examination of the issues surrounding the adult aging process.
+Examines the issues surrounding the adult aging process.
 Includes personality and intellectual change, mental health of the elderly, and the psychological issues of extending human life.
-Emphasizes the strengths of the elderly and prevention of psychological problems of the elderly.
+Emphasizes the strengths of the elderly and preventing the psychological problems of the elderly.
 Prerequisite: PSY 111.

 AGE 405.
 Sociology of Aging (3).

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Cross-listed as SOC 405.
 Analysis of the social dimensions of old age, including changing demographic structure and role changes and their impact on society.
 Prerequisite: SOC 111.

 AGE 408.
 Biology of Aging (3).